A race track design that combines good racing, fun driving, and rigorous testing

 This endeavour began when I was thinking about the testing processes we went through on the FSAE car.
 Many test runs were conducted using very specific corner radii, sequences of corners, targeting specific roll velocities or frequencies, etc. The purpose of this was to more efficiently provide validation data for specific vehicle scenarios and to fill out performance envelopes (GGV, yaw moments, shock velocity/frequency histograms, etc).
 Usually this extra effort meant vastly increased testing efficiency by focussing on the areas of interest and repeating them until sufficient data was collected.

 My idea then was to design a test track that fills out these envelopes in this same efficient way from the start, while also promoting good racing, being fun to drive, and being demanding but rewarding of good setup work.
 I specifically wanted the track design to target medium-high downforce cars (GT3, Prototypes, F4/F3) which I find the most fun to drive in simulation.
-My checklist for each of the four criteria was as follows:
+My checklist for each of these four criteria was as follows:

 Performance envelope: